 Some women don’t notice a difference during pregnancy until the uterus pushes on the bladder around weeks 10 to 13.
 As their uterus rises higher in the belly and relieves strain on the bladder, they can desire to urinate often, which can get slightly lesser in the second trimester.

 Tips for Managing Frequent Urination During Pregnancy

-You can not really avoid frequent urination because that’s a natural consequence of drinking plenty of fluids.
+You can not avoid frequent urination because drinking plenty of fluids is a natural consequence.
 But there are some tips that you can follow to make your life easier: